-The goal of the RUBA Program is to increase the managerial and financial capacity of rural water and wastewater utilities.
-The program is advisory only, travel and assistance is at the request of the local utility.
-The RUBA program began in 1994, in 1996 the federal government made changes to the Safe Drinking Water Act which required states to assure that new systems are viable and that there is sufficient local technical, managerial, and financial capacity to operate a water or wastewater system.
+The goal of the RUBA program is to increase the managerial and financial capacity of rural water and wastewater utility providers.
+The program is advisory only; travel and assistance is at the request of local utility staff.
+The federal government amended the Safe Water Drinking Act in 1996 to require states to ensure that new systems are viable and that there is sufficient local technical, managerial, and financial capacity to operate the water or wastewater system.
+The RUBA program began in 1994 and continues to provide the technical, managerial, and financial training and assistance as mandated.

-The program provides capacity building assistance to rural utilities throughout all regions of the state.
-One-on-one training in the community is provided between RUBA staff and the local utility staff.
-Utility staff can attend one, or all eight, of the 32-hour classes offered at various hub communities.
+The program offers capacity building assistance to rural utilities throughout all regions of the state.
+One-on-one or small group training in the community is provided by RUBA staff for the local utility staff.
+Utility staff may also attend the 32-hour utility management classes offered at various hub communities.

-Thanks for visiting this page and learning more about the RUBA program, be sure to look at the more specific information located on the left hand side under Current Publications and RUBA Quick Links.
+Thanks for visiting this page and learning about the RUBA program.
+Additional information is located on the left hand side under RUBA Quick Links.
+The Alaska Department of Commerce, Community and Economic Development complies

 Division of Community and Regional Affairs